Black Dollar Magazine

 Illustrator Sidante Currie and author Harold "Hezzy" Clarke are pictured here.
 The dynamic duo collaborated to create the books shown.
 Hezzy said the company will release a third book later this year.
 JORDAN MAXWELL PHOTO

-Ann-Marie Moulton and Shanice Chin of The New Nostalgia, a self-care company that sells teas and scented products to customers online and at Black Owned Toronto stores, are pictured here.
-The owners said the business has been doing well as more people prioritize mental health services.
+The New Nostalgia, a self-care company that sells teas and scented products to customers online and at Black Owned Toronto stores, are pictured here.
+The owners said the business has been doing well, and more people are prioritizing mental health services.
 JORDAN MAXWELL PHOTO

 The Sea Moss Guy co-founders Clinton Redhead and Dezie St. Hilaire stand proud at their booth inside the AGO at a Black Owned Toronto pop-up market Saturday (Feb.
 26).
 The company sells its products online, at Black Owned Toronto at Scarborough Town Centre and Ark Collective in Hamilton, Ont.
 JORDAN MAXWELL PHOTO